 Here are a few examples the article cites of how the systems can improve quality: “For example, a packaging operator can retain certain data on the production line and visualize these in a graph with the push of a button.
 A plastics operator can access step-by-step protocols and download screens with useful instructions.
 Yet another chemical manufacturer uses dashboarded data to comply with industry standards and prepare for the next audit.

 “The ability to adapt and respond to events and changing regulations make no-code quality management future-proof and ready to evolve as the factory continues to innovate.”

-How Manufacturers Find and Solve Quality Issues - The Best No-Code/Low-Code Solution for Improving Manufacturing Quality
+How Manufacturers Find and Solve Quality Issues - The Best No-Code/Low-Code Solutions for Improving Manufacturing Quality

-Learn more about our manufacturing apps, or test-drive our Gemba Walk App, 5S Audit Checklist App or Non-Conformance Report Template for free.
+On the call we'll provide you with access to our Gemba Walk App, 5S Audit Checklist App, Non-Conformance Report Template or other manufacturing apps for free.